AAU-AIS-Research/aau-spritegen/README.md

 # aau-spritegen
-This project is developed by Aalborg University as part of the DIREC project.
+This project is developed by Aalborg University in colaboration with Digital Research Centre Denmark (DIREC)